laurieKell/COM/README.md

 To evaluate the ability of the models, and the value of additional infomation, to provide estimates of current depletion we use Receiver Operating Characteristic (ROC) curves to evaluate the ability of models to classify and rank stocks with respect to being overfished.

 Results are found at https://rpubs.com/laurie/744918 and a draft manuscript describing the work can be found on Overleaf (https://www.overleaf.com/read/kwctdqrjftwd)

-## Tasks

-Develop a reference dataset from the RAM legacy DB for a set of stocks where time series of stock status, catch and MSY and virgin biomass reference points are known.
-Develop priors for the production function, i.e. r, K, and shape.
-Develop depletion priors.
-Run SRA+ (or equivalent model framework) to create a reference ”best case” assessment for the RAM database using catch and a perfect index of abundance.
-Conduct a Value-of-Information analysis by running SRA+ (or equivalent model framework) using different approaches for deriving priors for i) depletion, ii) r, iii) K, iv) shape of the production function and data availability and quality for indices of abundance and catch
-Evaluate the ability of the different approaches to i) estimate current stock status relative to FMSY, BMSY and K, and ii) trends in abundance.

 ## Code